Elijah Isaacs

-Elijah Isaacs (1730–1799) was a farmer, politician from Wilkes County, North Carolina, and militia officer in Wilkes County Regiment of the North Carolina militia during the American Revolution.
+Elijah Isaacs (1730–1799) was a farmer, politician, and militia officer in Wilkes County Regiment of the North Carolina militia during the American Revolution.

 Early life

-Elijah Isaacs was likely born near Berryville, Virginia where in 1771 he sold the farm inherited from his father Samuel Isaacs Jr. By September 1775 he was in Surry County, North Carolina, and a member of the Surry County Committee of Safety with Benjamin Cleveland and Joseph Winston.
+Elijah Isaacs was likely born near Berryville, Virginia, where in 1771 he sold the farm inherited from his father Samuel Isaacs Jr. By September 1775, he was in Surry County, North Carolina, and a member of the Surry County Committee of Safety with Benjamin Cleveland and Joseph Winston.

 He had a younger brother named Godfrey Isaacs.
-His wife's name may have been Mary.
-He had the following children: Jinny Isaacs, George Isaacs, Samuel Isaacs, II, Winny Isaacs, Abbee Isaacs, Elijah Isaacs, and Rebecca Isaacs.
+His wife's name may have been Mary, and their children were Jinny Isaacs, George Isaacs, Samuel Isaacs, Winny Isaacs, Abbee Isaacs, Elijah Isaacs, and Rebecca Isaacs.

-In 1777, he built Fort Defiance on the Yadkin River in Caldwell County, North Carolina.
+In 1777, he built Fort Defiance on the Yadkin River in what is now Caldwell County, North Carolina.
 William Lenoir later built a home on the site of Fort Defiance.